Planning a trip to Lagoon in Utah? My family lives 15 minutes away from this fun amusement park and we have visited many

 Dress for water rides

 Summer temperatures can reach triple digits in Utah and Lagoon has several water rides and a splash pad where visitors can cool off.
-Wear clothes that will dry quickly and avoid denim or anything see-through.
+Wear clothes that will dry quickly.
+Avoid denim or anything see-through.
 You may be completely soaked on Rattlesnake Rapids.

 Water rides are popular in the summer, so consider riding them early in the day.
 Bring Ziploc bags to keep your phones, cameras and tickets from getting drenched.

 Avoid carrying purses or backpacks with you onto coasters like Wicked, Spider, Colossus, and even the family-friendly Bombora.
 Bags are not allowed on these rides.